 By listening to cancer patients, I realized that one of the hardest things about the disease is feeling alone.
-So I wanted to address that in the first paragraph under the pictures.
+So I wanted to address that in the first paragraph under the row of pictures.
 This shows that the organization identifies with this struggle and can be trusted.
 It offers hope by suggesting that reading this display will help the reader not feel alone.

 Under the “About My Story” section, the project is described briefly and clearly.
 In the third paragraph it reinforces that it is a shared journey—so no one is alone.
 I emphasized this togetherness by using “we.”